 In-Person Request Fee Details

-When requesting an Apostille in person at the Sacramento office, a fee of $20 per Apostille is required.
-In addition to this fee, there is an extra $6 Special Handling fee per public official's signature for in-person requests.
+When requesting an Apostille through in person submissions at the state’s office in Sacramento, a fee of $20 per Apostille is required.
+In addition to this fee, there is an extra $6 Special Handling fee per public official’s signature for in-person requests.
 It is crucial to note that the cover sheet with country information must be provided when submitting an in-person Apostille request.
 This cover sheet guarantees that the Apostille is processed correctly and efficiently for the intended destination.
-The $20 fee per Apostille covers the verification of the document by the California Secretary of State's office, while the $6 Special Handling fee per public official's signature accounts for the expedited processing of the Apostille.
+The $20 fee per Apostille covers the verification of the document by the California Secretary of State’s office, while the $6 Special Handling fee per public official’s signature accounts for the expedited processing of the Apostille.
+All in person submissions must be made directly at the state’s office for proper processing.
 By following these fee requirements and submitting the necessary cover sheet with country information, you can facilitate the smooth processing of your in-person Apostille request at the Sacramento office.

 Urgent Request Options

 To expedite urgent Apostille requests, consider utilizing overnight mailing with a prepaid return label or opting for same-day service through in-person requests at the Sacramento or Los Angeles office.
 If time is of the essence, these urgent request options can guarantee a prompt processing of your documents.
+Expedited apostille services are especially important for individuals needing documents quickly for international travel or urgent legal matters.
 Here are three key points to keep in mind:

-1. Expedited Processing: Urgent Apostille requests require an additional $6.00 special handling fee per public official's signature to prioritize your documents for quicker processing.
+- Expedited Processing: Urgent Apostille requests require an additional $6.00 special handling fee per public official’s signature to prioritize your documents for quicker processing.
+Expedited processing can reduce turnaround to as little as one or two business days for in-person requests.

 Apostille for US Territories